Mental Illness Part 4 – Panic Disorder; Help for Parents

 photo cred. pexels

 Today’s post is part 4 in a series on mental illness.
 Being a parent today is tough.
-But sometimes parenting can be super-tough, like during a pandemic or coming out of one.
-Have you observed unreasonable fears or unexplainable episodes in your son or daughter that caused you to wonder if something more was wrong with them than merely having a bad day?
+But sometimes parenting can be super-tough.
+Have you observed unreasonable fears or unexplainable episodes in your son or daughter that caused you to wonder if something more was wrong than merely having a bad day?

 If so, they may have a panic or anxiety disorder.